Escobita/selenium/selenium-core/selenium-website/src/main/rst/04_selenese_commands.rst

   useful, XPath suggestions are just one of the many powerful features of this add-on.

-..
-Dave: We could have screenshots of using these add-ons or incorporate the short guide here http://seleniumhq.org/projects/core/xpath-help.html or this may be out of scope.

 Locating hyperlinks by link text
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~